 Hugh Shedden, of Shedden Farms, Shipton by Beningbrough near York is our Nuffield Scholar for 2016/2017 and will be using his studies to look at improving practical efficiencies and cost effectiveness to inform and improve British pig production.
 Read more about his work on our latest news section.

 Richard Hinchliffe was our Nuffield Scholar for 2015/2016.
-Richard studied ‘Herbicide Resistant Weeds: Investigating a sustainable future for arable farming’ and will be travelling to USA, Canada, Australia, South America and Germany to see how farmers dealt with herbicide resistant weeds in different climates, crops and use of different establishment techniques from around the world.
-His report will be available to download here later in 2017.
+Richard studied ‘Herbicide Resistant Weeds: Investigating a sustainable future for arable farming’ and has travelled to the USA, Canada, Australia, South America and Germany to see how farmers deal with herbicide resistant weeds in different climates, crops and use of different establishment techniques from around the world.
+His report is available to download here.

 The Nuffield Scholar for 2013/2014 was Richard Pennock, Assistant Farm Manager of Myton Hall Farms, North Yorkshire.
 His research was based on "Improving Efficiency in the UK's Beef Industry".
 Download his full report here.